Litee/chrome-tabs-lord/README.md

 ** Currently in alpha status, extension is published as private in Chrome Web Store. **

 I am using it for myself to identify issues.
-Largest gap so far is poor multi-monitor support.
 If you want to play with extension - let me know your Google e-mail so I can add you to the list of testers.

 # TODOs

-- Improve multi-monitor behavior
 - Allow to hibernate tabs manually and with timeout.
 Exclusions should be supported.
 Maybe different treatment of tabs that have not been used for a very long time.
 - Highlight duplicate tabs